 c.
-Tiny Pond is a public water resource in the Town and as such is available for use by townspeople.
-Future consideration should be given to secure a public access to the pond and water frontage for public recreation.
+Tiny Pond is a public water resource in the Town and as such is available for use by townspeople; however, Tiny Pond is surrounded by private property and does not have any public access.
+Future consideration should be given to securing public access to the pond and water frontage for public recreation.